 —David Kelly-Grimshaw, Herald Sun, 3 May 2006

 (Naturally, the same person today would only have to pay the Zone 1 fare.
 But a weekly zone 1 fare now at $46 is higher than the 2006 Zone 1+2 fare in nominal terms, while petrol prices prior to the Ukraine crisis were also similar to 2006 levels.
-Mr Kelly-Grimshaw is still $18 a week better off driving his car at 2021 prices, and $10 better off at the $2.20 per litre petrol price seen in March 2022.)
+Mr Kelly-Grimshaw is still $20 a week better off driving his car at 2021 prices, and $10 better off at the $2.20 per litre petrol price seen in March 2022.)

 Until 2008 it could safely be said that Melbourne had the highest fares in Australia for trips of comparable length, thanks to years of above-inflation fare rises both before and after privatisation.
 That distinction now belongs to Brisbane, which hiked its fares by a staggering 50 per cent over the five years between 2008 and 2013.
 But Melbourne has long led the world when it comes to the cost of urban public transport for typical trips.

 As the following table shows, since 1990 Melbourne’s fares have increased faster than those in every other capital city, with the sole exception of the Brisbane fare hike post-2008.
 Importantly, Melbourne fares have also increased much faster than the cost of car travel, which actually declined in real terms after the tax changes in 2000 and again with the drop in global oil prices in 2009-10.

-With more above-inflation fare rises being foreshadowed by the Victorian Government in future years, it’s not unlikely that before long Melbourne will again displace Brisbane as Australia’s most expensive city for public transport, at least for short and middle-distance trips.
+With recent above-inflation fare rises by the Victorian Government, it’s not unlikely that before long Melbourne will again displace Brisbane as Australia’s most expensive city for public transport, at least for short and middle-distance trips.

 |Transport Consumer Price Indices